kylehix10/CSCE580/Quiz-2/docs/docs/answer-comments.md

-2. Cleaned data by removing extraneous details. iii) PF1: "Convert the following text file into a full R3 file."
+2. Cleaned data by removing extraneous details. iii) Recipe 1)
+     PF1: "Convert the following text file into a full R3 file."
 Result is in code folder
      PF2: "Use the same file and create a full R3 file."
      PF3: "Using the same file, convert it into a comprehensive R3 file"

+     Recipe 2)
+     PF1: "Use this text file and convert it into an R3 file"
+     PF2: